zzhang82/web422/notes/angular-forms-intro.md

 </tbody>
 </table>

-By using CSS to track the "state" we can now *style* the elements that have not yet been visited / changed or are invalid  to create a richer and more interactive user experience.
+By using CSS to track the "state" we can now *style* the elements that have not yet been visited / changed or are invalid,  to create a richer and more interactive user experience.

 <br>